nineteen17/nineteen17/README.md

 👋 Hi, I’m Nick, an aspiring Full Stack Developer and Cloud Computing enthusiast currently learning at Mission Ready HQ.

+🌱 I am continuously expanding my knowledge and skills, using best practices, and exploring the latest industry trends.

+👯 I’m open to collaborating on projects and always looking for opportunities to learn and grow.

 🔭 I'm proficient in a range of technologies including:

 - **Languages and Frameworks**: JavaScript, TypeScript, React, Node.js with Express, and CSS/SASS.